DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-state.md

 Field | Type | Description
 ------|------|------------
-resourceName | string | Specifies the name of the resource by which the appointments are grouped.
+resourceName | string | The name of the resource by which the appointments are grouped.